HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-middleware.md

 {
     if (env.IsDevelopment())
     {
-        app.UseDeveloperExceptionPage();
+        // Displays detailed information about request exceptions. app.UseDeveloperExceptionPage();
     }
     else
     {
-        app.UseExceptionHandler("/Home/Error");
-        app.UseHsts();
+        // Provide a path to the custom error page that will be displayed to the user. app.UseExceptionHandler("/Home/Error");
+        // Send HTTP Strict Transport Security Protocol (HSTS) headers to clients. app.UseHsts();
     }
+    // Redirect HTTP requests to HTTPS.
     app.UseHttpsRedirection();
-    app.UseStaticFiles();
+    // Enables static file serving for the current request path. app.UseStaticFiles();
+    // Enables cookie policy capabilities.
     app.UseCookiePolicy();

     // Matches request to an endpoint.
     app.UseRouting();
-    app.UseRequestLocalization();
-    app.UseCors();

-    app.UseAuthentication();
-    app.UseAuthorization();

-    app.UseSession();
-    app.UseResponseCaching();
+    // Set culture information for requests based on information provided by the client. app.UseRequestLocalization();
+    // Applies a CORS policy to all the app's endpoints with the specified origins. app.UseCors();

+    // Authentication is concerned with determining 'who' made a request. app.UseAuthentication();
+    // Authorization is concerned with 'what' a user is allowed to access. app.UseAuthorization();

+    // Enable session state for the application. app.UseSession();
+    // Determines when responses are cacheable, stores responses, and serves responses from cache. app.UseResponseCaching();

     // Execute the matched endpoint.